 If there is sufficient time, students and parents should enter the auditorium and listen to the performances of other bands, however, you should try and remain together in the auditorium so that Festival staff can find you.

 The band will move straight from the warmup room to the stage.
-After your performance the band will move directly from the stage to the official photography area.
+After your performance the band will move directly from the stage to the official photography area if this has not already taken place.

 Students and parents should be encouraged to enter the auditorium and listen to the remainder of the section prior to the adjudication, however, they are free to leave at this stage.